pip-services/pip-services-docs/content/en/net/commons/config/iconfigurable.md

 - A class that implements this interface needs to implement a single **Configure()** method.
-- If you need to emphasize the fact that **Configure()** method can be called multiple times to change object configuration in runtime, use [IReconfigurable](../ireconfigurable) interface instead.
+- If you need to emphasize the fact that **Configure()** method can be called multiple times to change object configuration in runtime, use the [IReconfigurable](../ireconfigurable) interface instead.

 ### Instance methods

 #### Configure
-Configures component by passing configuration parameters.
+Configures a component by its passing configuration parameters.

 > void Configure([ConfigParams](../config_params) config)